mamaheux/pyodas2/docs/tutorials/live/acoustic_image.rst

 B. Acoustic Image Generation
 *****************************

 Once the calibration is done, the following script allows you to perform acoustic image generation.
+If you want to use a Pi Camera instead of a OpenCV Camera, you can replace :code:`CvCamera` by :code:`PiCamera`.

 .. include:: ../../../examples/live/acoustic_image_example.py
    :literal: